RubixML/ML/docs/faq.md

 ```

 ### Does Rubix ML support multiprocessing?
-Yes, Rubix supports parallel processing (multiprocessing) by utilizing a pluggable parallel computing [Backend](backends/api.md) under the hood.
-Objects that implement the [Parallel](parallel.md) interface are able to take advantage of parallel computing backends.
+Yes, Rubix ML supports parallel processing (multiprocessing) by utilizing a pluggable parallel computing [Backend](backends/api.md) under the hood.
+Learners and other objects that implement the [Parallel](parallel.md) interface are able to take advantage of parallel computing backends.

 ### Does Rubix ML support multithreading?
 Not currently, however we plan to add CPU and GPU multithreading in the future.